Austrian data activist's suit against Facebook gets 25,000 plaintiffs

 Under Austrian law, a group of people may transfer their financial claims to a single person - in this case, Schrems.
 Legal proceedings are then effectively run as a class action.

-Schrems is claiming damages of 500 euros (396.26 British pound) per user for alleged data violations by Facebook, including by aiding the U.S. National Security Agency in running its PRISM programme, which mined the personal data of users of Facebook and other web services.
+Schrems is claiming damages of 500 euros ($667) per user for alleged data violations by Facebook, including by aiding the U.S. National Security Agency in running its PRISM program, which mined the personal data of users of Facebook and other web services.

-Austrian law is generally favourable to data privacy, but Schrems is also seeking injunctions under EU data protection law at the court in Vienna.
+Austrian law is generally favorable to data privacy, but Schrems is also seeking injunctions under EU data protection law at the court in Vienna.

 Schrems already has a case involving the social network pending at the European Court of Justice in Strasbourg, France.